square/anvil/FORK.md

 Latest version can be found here: https://github.com/ZacSweers/anvil/releases

+## Features

+- K2-compatible
+- Full KSP support + improved error messaging
+- `jakarta.inject` annotations support

 ## Migration

 ### 0. Prerequisites

 - You must be using Kotlin 1.9.24+ or 2.0.0+.
 - You must use `-Xjvm-default=all` or `-Xjvm-default=all-compatibility` if you are not already.
+- KSP does not support Android variants, so if you rely on `variantFilter` it will no longer work.

 ### 1. KSP Contributions